En3rGy/14108_tibber/README.md

 ## Other

 - Recalculation during start: no
-- MModule is retentive: no
+- Module is retentive: no
 - Internal designation: 14108
 - Category: Datenaustausch